CRAlex254/alx-low_level_programming/0x09-static_libraries/README.md

-A Readme file for static libraries that creates files containing different functions.
+A Readme file for the static libraries directory.